-Hot flushes, or hot flashes?
-Today it’s all about them, one of the peskiest symptoms of the meno years.
+Body temperature fluctuations?
+Today it’s all about them, one of the peskiest signs of the meno years.
 Our resident biochemist Peter Lehrke talks us through the science.

 Arrgh!
 What’s Happening To Our Body?

-Let’s talk about what is actually happening throughout your body when you experience a hot flash and flush.
+Let’s talk about what is actually happening throughout your body when you experience them.
 The story starts in a distant time, in your own Middle Earth; the small planet earth shaped organs deep in your middle – the ovaries.

 Ovaries: Once upon a time, before you were perimenopausal, your ovaries produced large quantities of estrogen and progesterone.
 As you age the ovaries start to reduce a number of these hormones that they produce.
 This starts to affect the entire ecosystem of your internal universe.

 Brain: declining estrogen confuses the brain.
 In particular, the hypothalamus, the area responsible for producing hormones that control hunger, mood, and body temperature.
 A sudden drop in estrogen spurs it to tell the body you are too hot, even when you are not even feeling warm.